-Ileana Mãlãncioiu is a familiar poet to Irish readers as she is translated by Eiléan Ní Chuilleanáin in the editions, After the Raising of Lazarus, (SouthWord) and more recently Legend of the Walled-Up Wife (Gallery Press).
-I have referred before now on the blog to After the Raising of Lazarus, SouthWord Editions, 2005.
-Poems by Ileana Mălăncioiu.
-Translated from Romanian by Eiléan Ní Chuilleanáin, which is in my small library of women poets and translators.
+Ileana Mãlãncioiu is a familiar poet to Irish readers as she is translated by Eiléan Ní Chuilleanáin in the editions, After the Raising of Lazarus, (SouthWord Editions) and more recently in Legend of the Walled-Up Wife (Gallery Press).

 I thought to do a short post today on the work of collaborative translation, which my readers will know that I prefer in the approach to disseminating poetic literature.
 I also prefer bilingual poetry editions where possible.
 I think there is a good tradition of collaboration and poetic sympathy in Irish translators’ work, be it in Hugh Maxton’s sympathetic approach to the wonderful Nagy, or Peter Fallon’s translations of The Georgics Of Virgil.
 I have also recommended Tess Gallagher‘s translations of Liliana Ursu, and John Felstiner’s translations of Todesfuge by Paul Celan, as demonstrative of sympathetic approach in poetry translation.